Creating SMS surveys: Tips, examples and benefits

 1. Decide on the survey type

-Before you start, have a clear goal to work towards.
-Think about what you’re trying to find out, or the problem you’re trying to solve.
+Before you start, have a clear goal to work towards by defining a survey type.
+To do this think about what you’re trying to find out, or the problem you’re trying to solve.

-• Market research surveys allow you to gather information about customer perceptions and preferences, brand awareness and the competitive landscape.
+• Market research surveys – allows you to gather information about customer perceptions and preferences, brand awareness and the competitive landscape.

-• Lead generation surveys help you grow your business – they give you a list of prospects and help you gauge their interest in your products or services.
+• Lead generation surveys – helps you to grow your business – they give you a list of prospects and help you gauge their interest in your products or services.

-• Brand awareness surveys help to reveal how customers really see you, how effective your marketing and promotions have been and where you could improve.
+• Brand awareness surveys – helps to reveal how customers really see you, how effective your marketing and promotions have been and where you could improve.

-• Customer satisfaction surveys tell you how happy people are with your company and products or services and are useful in nurturing loyalty and retention.
+• Customer satisfaction surveys – tells you how happy people are with your company and products or services and are useful in nurturing loyalty and retention.

-• Event feedback surveys allow you to collect attendees’ opinions and help shape future events.
+• Event feedback surveys allows you to collect attendees’ opinions and help shape future events.

-• Employee surveys may take the form of new-hire surveys, employee satisfaction surveys, training evaluation surveys or exit interviews.
+• Employee surveys – these may take the form of new-hire surveys, employee satisfaction surveys, training evaluation surveys or exit interviews.

 You can send your survey to any contacts you already have, providing they’ve opted in to receive SMS from your company.
 To grow your database, you could add a tick-box feature for customers to opt in to messages at the point of online purchase.
 You can also obtain contacts from SMS survey software providers.